apache/druid/docs/development/extensions-contrib/iceberg.md

 ```
 Only Kerberos based authentication is supported as of now.

-#### Reading from S3 warehouse
+### Read from S3 warehouse

-Ensure that the extension `druid-s3-extensions` is loaded.
-The data file paths are extracted from the Hive metastore catalog and `S3InputSource` is used to ingest these files.
+To read from a S3 warehouse, load the `druid-s3-extensions` extension.
+Druid extracts the data file paths from the Hive metastore catalog and uses `S3InputSource` to ingest these files.
-The `warehouseSource` type in the ingestion spec should be `s3`.
-If the S3 endpoint for the warehouse is different from the endpoint configured as the deep storage, the following properties are required in the `warehouseSource` section to define the S3 endpoint settings:
+Set the `type` property of the `warehouseSource` object to `s3` in the ingestion spec.
+If the S3 endpoint for the warehouse is different from the endpoint configured as the deep storage, include the following properties in the `warehouseSource` object to define the S3 endpoint settings:

 ```json
 "warehouseSource": {